dojo-center/dojo-center.github.io/docs/Stats.md

     {% endfor %}
 </div>
 <hr class="my-4">
-<p><em>* Stats are based on those who have sumbitted for belts.
+<p><em>* Stats are based on those who have submitted for belts.
 Rank totals show how many actively hold that belt.
 Higher belts are not included in lower belt totals, but are reflected in the Total Belts Granted.</em></p>
 <p><em>** Inactive Members: {{inactiveArr | size}}</em></p>